nkmr-jp/zl/README.md

 - The optimal setting for a development environment.
 - Output colored simple logs to the console.
 - Output detail JSON logs to logfile.
-- Very easy-to-read error reports and stack trace.
+- Easy-to-read error reports and stack trace.
 - It can jumps directly to the line of the file that is output to the console log (when using Goland or VSCode).

 ### ConsoleOutput :zap: